pawelgonera/simple-todo-app/README.md

 cd [tomcat-home-directory]/bin/startup
 ```

-Then deploy war file on tomcat using maven
+Back to main directory of the project and deploy war file on tomcat using maven
 ```
 mvn tomcat7:deploy
 ```